buhund/linux-macbook-setup/amdgpu.md

 _____

-**Before beginning, I would urge you to take a backup of your files, in case something goes awry.
+**Before starting, I would urge you to take a backup of your files, in case something goes awry.
 At least, that's my gut reaction when doing something with which touches on anything with "boot" or "kernel".
 Better safe than sorry** ¯\\\_(ツ)\_/¯

 _____